kbaysal/nushyt/README.txt

 Things we're using that we learned in class:
 Canvas: We made a banner out of canvas that adds an image of the things you added to your calendar.
+Skeleton: We made our site responsive by using skeleton and adding more to it.
+Ajax calls: We make Ajax calls to 9 different API/websites.
+Transitions: We used transitions to animate our help button.
+CSS: lots of fun things like pseudo elements for hover.
+DOM manipulation: one example is that each time you click on a tab we don't make a second request we just change what's being shown.